gestalt-config/gestalt/docs/gestalt-static/docs/advanced/CustomDecoder.md

 The method `String name();` allows you to set the name of the decoder.
 This is useful for logging and debugging purposes.

-the method `default void applyConfig(GestaltConfig config)` is optional and allows you to get the gestalt configuration when the decoder is registered.
+The method `default void applyConfig(GestaltConfig config)` is optional and allows you to get the gestalt configuration when the decoder is registered.

 The method `boolean canDecode(String path, Tags tags, ConfigNode node, TypeCapture<?> type)` is used to determine if the decoder can handle the given type.
 This is called before the `decode(...)` method.
 If this method returns true, then the `decode(...)` method will be called.